Tritium-Lean Fusion Power Plants with Asymmetric Deuterium-Tritium Transport and Pumping: Development of Pumping Technology

-It should be noted that differentially higher pumping of both tritium and helium relative to deuterium is achieved in this process.
+It should be noted that higher differential pumping of both tritium and helium relative to deuterium is achieved in this process, with the helium-to-deuterium pumping speed being enhanced by $R_\mathrm{sep}^2$ and the tritium-to-deuterium pumping speed being enhanced by $R_\mathrm{sep}$.
 The present work has identified the significance of the former, while earlier work \cite{Whyte2023} emphasized the critical importance of higher helium pumping rates in achieving high TBE at high fusion power density.

 Further work could be done to improve these separation factors through improved engineering design to increase azimuthal velocities while limiting the plasma temperature in the device.
 A future paper will explore some of these methods and discuss early experimental work in progress to develop this device for applications in fusion energy \cite{rutkowski_adam_partial_nodate}.